StasPlatonov/youtube-timestamp-storage/README.md

 # yt-timeline
-Youtube timeline extension

-Remember any moments of any video on YouTube and quickly navigate between them!
-Save screenshots from video with one click or key press!

-This extension allows you to add visual markers to progress bar and quickly navigate between them.
-It has a viewable history of marked videos and has visual settings for markers (including time labels).
-Additionally, the extension removes some popup windows.
+Timestamps Storage for Youtube

+With this extension you can visually mark and remember your favorite tamistamps of any video on YouTube and quickly navigate between them.
+The extension adds customizable visual markers to the progress bar of the video and allows you to quickly navigate between them.
+It has a viewable history of marked videos.
+Additionally it allows you to create screenshots with one click on hotkey and removes some annoying popups.

+You can find this extension on Chrome Web Store.

 Please, send any questions/suggestions to: platonovstas1982@gmail.com